-- streetscapes by control and guidance of new development. - To discourage widening of the existing pavement and roadways. - To preserve the existing tree canopy by limiting activities which impact on the growing conditions for the roots and replanting with a tree. - To encourage tree preservation and the planting of species historically planted in the neighbourhood. - To encourage the maintenance and conservation of historic landscape elements in both the public and private ownership. - To encourage the introduction of new fences that respect historic design influences while meeting contemporary neighbourhood requirements. - To encourage public streetscape and landscape improvements that enhance the overall heritage character of the District.
+- To discourage widening of the existing pavement and roadways. - To preserve the existing tree canopy by limiting activities which impact on the growing conditions for the roots and replanting with a tree. - To encourage tree preservation and the planting of species historically planted in the neighbourhood. - To encourage the maintenance and conservation of historic landscape elements in both the public and private ownership. - To encourage the introduction of new fences that respect historic design influences while meeting contemporary neighbourhood requirements. - To encourage public streetscape and landscape improvements that enhance the overall heritage character of the District.